cornellev/scan-matching/INSTALL.md

 # Installation Instructions

+This document assumes you have downloaded the repository and installed the library dependencies.
+If not, please read the instructions at [cornellev.github.io/scan-matching/](https://cornellev.github.io/scan-matching/).

 ## System Installation (Static)

 > **Warning**: these instructions must be followed from start whenever an update to the installation is desired.